 - Written by the teacher with support from Head of Inclusion. - SMART (Specific, Measurable, Achievable, Realistic, Time bound) - Reviewed Termly, more often if necessary.
-Head of Inclusion will give a least two weeks' notice for review date. - Supported by annotated evidence.
+The Head of Inclusion will give at least two weeks' notice of the review date. - Supported by annotated evidence.